Skip to contents

 Refresh behavior (refresh_token())

-When the module refreshes a session (or when you call refresh_token() directly), it performs an OAuth 2.0 refresh token grant against the provider’s token endpoint and updates the OAuthToken object.
-This works as follows:
+When the module refreshes a session, or when you call refresh_token() directly, it performs an OAuth 2.0 refresh-token grant against the provider’s token endpoint and updates the OAuthToken object.
+In short:

 • A token request is sent with grant_type=refresh_token and the current refresh_token